callummole/monitorwaypoints_analysis/README.md

 This repo contains all the files needed to process the raw data, hosted on OSF (https://osf.io/f2n4c/), through to the figures in the manuscript.

-You could begin from the raw video files using main_pipeline.py.
-The code is very inefficient so the processing is incredibly slow.
-Or you could begin from the processed video files (_ProcessedData.zip_ on OSF), just extract them to the Data folder.
+Due to privacy issues we have not made the raw eye video files available online.
+However, you can rerun the analysis pipeline from the processed video files (_ProcessedData.zip_ on OSF), just extract them to the Data folder.

 Key files are listed below.